reowst/sdk/FAQ.md

 ## Why use Network Next?

-Network Next improves the quality of network transit from players around the world to your game servers.
+Network Next improves the quality of network transit from players around the world to game servers.
 Players have lower latency, fewer hitches, and less packet loss when they play over Network Next.

 ## How does Network Next work?